att-innovate/firework/README.md

 - `WireFormatLite::WriteStringToArray()` for `email`
 - `WireFormatLite::InternalWriteMessageNoVirtualToArray()` for `phones`

 `WireFormatLite` is a class that's internal to the Protocol Buffer runtime library, and its `Write*ToArray()` methods are used to serialize individual fields of a message and write them to an output buffer.
-As you can see, the compiler-generated code specifies *the order in which its fields are written* and the runtime library *performs the actual writing*.
+As you can see, the compiler-generated code specifies *the order in which fields are written* and the runtime library *performs the actual writing*.
 Let's see how the `id` field is serialized by jumping into `WireFormatLite::WriteInt32ToArray()`.

 10. Place your cursor over the identifier `WriteInt32ToArray()` and enter `ctrl + ]`.
 This takes us to **line 672** of the file, `google/protobuf/wire_format_lite_inl.h`:

 ![alt text](resources/images/ctags-8.png)

 We see that this method calls two other `WireFormatLite` methods: `WriteTagToArray()` and `WriteInt32NoTagToArray()`.
-This should be intuitive since we previously learned that a field is written with tag first followed by its encoded value.
+This should be intuitive since we previously learned that a field is written tag first followed by its encoded value.
 Let's look at `WriteInt32NoTagToArray()` next.

 11. Place your cursor over the identifier `WriteInt32NoTagToArray()` and enter `ctrl + ]`.
 This takes us to **line 608** of the same file:

 ![alt text](resources/images/ctags-9.png)

 We see that this method is simply a wrapper function that calls the `CodedOutputStream` class' `WriteVarint32SignExtendedToArray()` method.
-From the <a href="https://developers.google.com/protocol-buffers/docs/reference/cpp/google.protobuf.io.coded_stream#CodedOutputStream">C++ API</a>, this class " encodes and writes binary data which is composed of varint- encoded integers and fixed-width pieces".
-This sounds very promising; let's jump into this method next.
-If this call stack is compared to the movie Inception, I think time is moving backwards at this point.
+From the <a href="https://developers.google.com/protocol-buffers/docs/reference/cpp/google.protobuf.io.coded_stream#CodedOutputStream">C++ API</a>, the `CodedOutputStream` class *"encodes and writes binary data which is composed of varint-encoded integers and fixed-width pieces"*.
+This sounds very promising; let's jump into `WriteVarint32SignExtendedToArray()` next.
+By the way, if we're comparing this call stack to the movie Inception, I think time is moving backwards at this point.

 12. Place your cursor over the identifier `WriteVarint32SignExtendedToArray()` and enter `ctrl + ]`.
 This takes us to **line 1164** of the file, `google/protobuf/io/coded_stream.h`:

 ![alt text](resources/images/ctags-10.png)

-In this method, we see that the path taken next depends on the sign of the int32 field's value.
-Let's assume it's positive for now and go down the `WriteVarint32ToArray()` rabbit hole.
-Proceed with caution; in this next jump we may actually create a black hole.
+In this method, we see that the path taken next depends on the sign of the `int32` field's value.
+Let's take the <a href="http://popkey.co/m/rwmb7-red+pill-blue+pill-matrix">red pill</a> and venture down the `WriteVarint32ToArray()` rabbit hole.
+Proceed with caution; we may actually create a black hole in this next jump.

 13. Place your cursor over the identifier `WriteVarint32ToArray()` and enter `ctrl + ]`.
 This takes us to **line 1145** of the same file:

 ![alt text](resources/images/ctags-11.png)

-And with this my friend, I'm proud to say we've FINALLY reached what we've been looking for: the method that actually performs varint encoding.
-Take some time to go through the code and confirm it implements the varint-encoding algorithm I described in English the section, [Overview of Protocol Buffers and message serialization](README.md#overview-of-protocol-buffers-and-message-serialization).
+And with this my friend, I'm proud to say we've FINALLY reached what we've been (secretly) looking for: the code that actually performs varint encoding.
+Take some time to go through this method and confirm it implements the varint-encoding algorithm I described in English in the section, [Overview of Protocol Buffers and message serialization](README.md#overview-of-protocol-buffers-and-message-serialization).

-- talk about all other fields leading to `WireFormatLite::Write*()` which map to `CodedOutputStream::Write*()` and how `CodedOutputStraem` is the class that encapsulates all the encoding logic, which we'll later replace :D
-- say next we'll use `gdb` to show how to straightforward-ly navigate down this code path...
+To summarize, we've used `vim` and `ctags` to navigate our way through the Protocol Buffer runtime library and compiler-generated code, starting with an example application (`add_person.cc`) that initiates message serialization.
+We've learned that the runtime library and message classes defined in the compiler-generated code work hand-in-hand to encode and serialize individual fields, looking at how `int32` fields are varint encoded and serialized as an example.
+Although not explicitly stated, we've also learned that two classes central to serializing messages are `WireFormatLite` and `CodedOutputStream`, partially-defined in the files, `google/protobuf/wire_format_lite_inl.h` and `google/protobuf/io/coded_stream.h`, respectfully.
+I don't expect this next bit to be immediately intuitive, but it's actually quite significant that **all** encoding and message serialization logic is contained in these two classes (and really just the latter) and **not** in the compiler-generated code.

+I'm jumping ahead of myself, but it's `WriteVarint32ToArray()` and other methods of the `CodedOutputStream` class that we'll be modifying after we've built the hardware accelerator, integrated it into the larger SoC system, and written a device driver that enables user space access of the newly developed FPGA peripheral.
+It's actually the device driver that creates an interface for the modifications we'll need to make!

+Before we get there, let's see how using `gdb` to step through the same application and inspect stack traces along the way provides a straightforward way of identifying relevant code paths and containing source files.

 #### Stepping through add_person (gdb)